-This is another TENS unit that comes with a variety of electrode pads in several different sizes.
-It’s designed to be able to effectively treat a wide variety of different muscle groups and different shapes and angles on your body.
+This is another TENS unit that comes with a variety of electrode pads in varying sizes.
+It’s designed to be able to effectively treat a wide variety of muscle groups and different shapes and angles on your body.

 This set, however, comes with several different electrode pads that are perfectly designed for working with those large shoulder muscles.

-That means that your shoulders, another high-use and high-impact area of your body can now benefit from the use of a quality TENS unit.
+That means that your shoulders, a high-use and high-impact area of your body, can now benefit from the use of a quality TENS unit.

-TENS is also particularly beneficial for those muscles since they often hold a constant level of tension that needs to be worked out and relieved to encourage recovery, growth, and healing.
+TENS is particularly beneficial for shoulder muscles since they often hold a constant level of tension that needs to be worked out and relieved to encourage recovery, growth, and healing.

-It’s also got the added benefit of being a quick-charge device, taking only an hour to reach a full charge.
+It also has the added benefit of being a quick-charge device, taking only an hour to reach a full battery.

-This is also a dual channel TENS unit.
-That means you’ll be able to treat two different areas at once, or, in this case, different parts of one shoulder, or both shoulders, at the same time.
+This is a dual-channel TENS unit.
+You’ll be able to treat two different areas at once, or, in this case, different parts of one shoulder, or both shoulders, at the same time.

 - Multiple electrode shapes and sizes